advaith-elluru/cs50_final_project_addu_and_vishruth/README.md

 # cs50_final_project
   This is our final project for CS50.
 This project is an application for the web.
-It is an educational website and teaches about the 4 core subjects in the US, math, science, english and world studies.
+It is an educational website and tests 3 of the 4 core subjects in the US, math, science, and world studies.
   It is a python and html based project using flask.
+We also used javascript and jquery to analyze the results, with sql databases for a list of questions and user statistics.
+We have a fake subsription plan, which requires a valid credit card number.
+We don't expect anyone to use their own credit card number, and highly advise against it since this is an informal project.
+We are used PayPal's test numbers to check if our credit checking function worked properly.